RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>20</sup> And we said unto my lord, We have a father, an old man, and a child of his old age, a little one; and his brother is dead, and he alone is left of his mother, and his father loveth him.
 <sup>21</sup> And thou saidst unto thy servants, Bring him down unto me, that I may set mine eyes upon him.
 <sup>22</sup> And we said unto my lord, The lad cannot leave his father: for [if] he should leave his father, [his father] would die.
-<sup>23</sup> And thou saidst unto thy servants, Except your youngest brother come down with you, ye shall see my face no more .
+<sup>23</sup> And thou saidst unto thy servants, Except your youngest brother come down with you, ye shall see my face no more.
 <sup>24</sup> And it came to pass when we came up unto thy servant my father, we told him the words of my lord.
 <sup>25</sup> And our father said, Go again, [and] buy us a little food.
 <sup>26</sup> And we said, We cannot go down: if our youngest brother be with us, then will we go down: for we may not see the man’s face, except our youngest brother [be] with us.